Phillip Jensen & Kel Richards - Evangelism: are we all involved? from Audio Advice on Vimeo.

 1. What three major offices among the people of Israel in the OT?
 (2 Sam.
 7:2; 1 Sam.
 30:7; 2 Sam.
 5:3)

+2. What are Christ’s three offices?
 (Acts 3:22; Heb.
 7:17, 21; Matt.
 21:5)

 3. What was Jesus Christ anointed by the Holy Spirit to do?
 (Isa.
 61:1)